Introducing Eggs to Babies

 10. What if my baby does not like the texture?

-In my new book, The Nourished Baby, I have a whole section on allergenic foods, how and when to introduce them - including a complete week-by-week plan to help take a lot of the thinking (and worry) out for you!
-Available in all book stores nationwide and online (two day delivery).
+In my best selling book, The Nourished Baby, I have a whole section on allergenic foods, how and when to introduce them - including the complete week-by-week plan to help take a lot of the thinking (and worry) out for you!
+I do a number of events, including virtual events which many parents find helpful and mean you can ask me your questions directly.
+Just check out my event page

 Happy Egg Eating,